GEN-MKT-18-7897-A

 Modern triple-quadrupole mass spectrometers, including the SCIEX 7500+ system, widely used in PFAS research, provide the sensitivity and resilience required to detect ultrashort-chain PFAS, such as TFA, at trace concentrations.

-For challenging PFAS assays, lab mangers need solutions that can be relied on to deliver results time and time again.
+For challenging PFAS assays, lab mangers need solutions that can deliver results time and time again.
 SCIEX and Phenomenex partner to combine expertise in PFAS testing and provide end-to-end solutions for robust and precise quantitation of PFAS compounds in a variety of matrices, enabling labs to:

 Download now >

-Advanced analytical software platforms used in PFAS workflows help laboratories process large data sets, manage calibration models, and separate true findings from matrix interferences, which are all critical when dealing with contaminants as small and mobile as TFA.
+Advanced analytical software platforms used in PFAS workflows help laboratories process and review large data sets and, separate true findings from matrix interferences, which are all critical when dealing with contaminants such as TFA.
 These platforms also support traceability and reporting, which become increasingly important as regulatory discussions evolve.
 SCIEX OS software provides a streamlined platform for acquisition, processing, QA/QC, and reporting across PFAS methods.

 Why this matters now for food testing labs